ertug/Weak_Class_Source_Separation/README.md

 # Audio Source Separation Using Variational Autoencoders and Weak Class Supervision
-This repo contains supplementary material for [the paper](https://arxiv.org/abs/1810.13104).
+This repository contains supplementary material for [the paper](https://arxiv.org/abs/1810.13104).

 ## Demo
 You can listen to some [**examples of our results**](https://ertug.github.io/Weak_Class_Source_Separation/).